Updated May 2023

 Getting to Halki

 Halki has a typical southern Mediterranean climate, meaning it’s gorgeous in the shoulder seasons with April, May, September and October seeing few rainy days with an ideal climate for walking.
+If you love being in the water, September and October are particularly wonderful for swimming with the sea heated by the long, hot summer.

 Where to Stay in Halki